The A Major Scale COMPLETE Map!

 The A Major scale roman numerals

-The roman numerals system is a technique that doesn't use the actual notes of each scale, instead, it uses a degree that symbolizes every note of the scale
+The roman numerals system is a technique that doesn't use the actual notes of each scale, instead, it uses a degree that symbolises every note of the scale

 This formula is a lot easier to operate in your head while playing, instead of thinking about notes, you're thinking in "templates".
 Because this is a note-less system, it fits as it is to every major scale!